alex-gutev/static-dispatch/README.md

 By default a style-warning is emitted whenever static-dispatch fails for any reason.
-Static dispatching can fail if the types of the arguments cannot be determined, there are no applicable methods, or other error conditions such as encountering a malformed form, or missing method information due to it not being defined with `DEFMETHOD` from the `STATIC-DISPATCH` package.
+Static dispatching can fail if the types of the arguments cannot be determined, there are no applicable methods, or due to other error conditions such as encountering a malformed form, or missing method information due to it not being defined with `DEFMETHOD` from the `STATIC-DISPATCH` package.

 The declaration `STATIC-DISPATCH-WARN` controls for which static